-If a parent or young person decides to go to mediation, there is a duty on local authorities and health bodies to take part.

-The LA must arrange the mediation through the mediation provider (even if the parent also wants to mediate about health).
-The health commissioning body or bodies must take part in the mediation arranged by the LA if the mediation is about the health element of the plan as well as either the education or social care parts of the plan.
+If a parent of young person decides to go to mediation, there is a duty on local authorities to take part.
+If the mediation is about the health element of the plan as well as either the education or social care parts of the plan then the health commissioning body or bodies must also take part.